Molecular mechanism of telomere maintenanceGroup Leader Page

 Linear eukaryotic chromosomes are capped with telomeres, which protect chromosomes against degradation and inter-chromosomal fusion and thus are essential for maintaining genome integrity.
 Due to the end-replication problem inherent to linear chromosomes, telomeres are progressively shortened over multiple cell divisions.
 Critically short telomeres result in proliferative senescence and cell death.
 Telomere dysfunction is strongly linked to cancers and premature aging diseases such as dyskeratosis congenita, aplastic anemia, and pulmonary fibrosis.
 We determined the cryo-EM structure of human telomerase, a large ribonucleoprotein (RNP) complex that maintains telomeres by synthesizing the 3’ telomeric repeats at chromosome ends.

 Nguyen THD, Tam J, Wu RA, Greber BG, Toso D, Nogales E, Collins K. (2018)

-Cryo-EM structure of substrate-bound human telomerase holoenzyme
+Cryo-EM structure of substrate-bound human telomerase holoenzyme.

 Nature 557, 190-195.